A Message from Bethany Village Executive Director Brian Grundusky

 Health Care Neighborhoods

-The Oaks Skilled Nursing: In-person visitation is currently permitted.
+In-person visitation is currently permitted.
 Spouses of Oaks Residents, who are also Bethany Village Residents, can visit at any time with no time limit.
-External visitors must be scheduled by appointment only.
+External visitors must schedule a visitation appointment in advance, screen-in, and wear a mask.
 To schedule an in-person visit please reach out to Jane DelSordo at 717-591-8064.

-MapleWood Assisted Living: In-person visitation is currently permitted.
-In-person visits are by appointment only and must be scheduled in advance.
+In-person visitation is currently permitted.
+Spouses of MapleWood Residents, who are also Bethany Village residents, can visit at any time with no time limit.
+External visitors must schedule a visitation appointment in advance and screen in.
+All visitors must wear a mask.
 To schedule an in-person visit in MapleWood, click here.
-Please contact Kristin Muncaster at KMuncaster@Asbury.org or call 717-591-8381 for assistance.
+Please contact Alex Borkowski at Aborkowski@asbury.org or call 717-591-8372 for assistance.

 MapleWood residents are now permitted to have off-site visits with families and or friends.
 Residents are expected to take all the necessary safety precautions (masking, social distancing, and proper hand hygiene).
 Please reach out to Bridget Walling at BWalling@Asbury.org for more details on the process.